 Overall Q4 Expectations

-The Zacks Consensus Estimate for revenues of the Industrial segment for the to-be-reported quarter is currently pegged at $30,987 million, reflecting decline of 3.8% from the previous year’s $32,214 million.
+The Zacks Consensus Estimate for revenues of the Industrial segment in the to-be-reported quarter is currently pegged at $30,987 million, reflecting decline of 3.8% from the previous year’s figure of $32,214 million.
 Profit for the Industrial segment is likely to decrease 10.9% year over year to $3,156 million.
 (Read more: General Electric to Post Q4 Earnings: What’s in Store?)

 In June 2018, General Electric announced plans about restructuring the business portfolio in a bid to become a high-tech industrial company focused on Aviation, Power and Renewable Energy.

-The restructuring move might bring in some relief for the company.
-General Electric currently carries a Zacks Rank #3 (Hold).
-You can see the complete list of today’s Zacks #1 Rank stocks here.
+This plan is likely to bring in some relief to General Electric.
+This company currently carries a Zacks Rank #3 (Hold).
+You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Other stocks in the industry, which are likely to soon report their October-December quarter results soon, are Honeywell International Inc. HON, Carlisle Companies Incorporated CSL and Griffon Corporation GFF.
 While Honeywell International will report numbers on Feb 1, Carlisle Companies will post results on Feb 7 and Griffon on Jan 30.

 Zacks EVP Kevin Matras believes this familiar stock has only just begun its climb to become one of the greatest investments of all time.
 It’s a once-in-a-generation opportunity to invest in pure genius.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report